Isaiah Jewett: Senior competition

 On June 21, 2021, Jewett finished runner up at the 2020 US Olympic Trials in Eugene, Oregon, behind Olympic bronze medalist Clayton Murphy.
 His time of 1:43.85 was a personal best, and it qualified him for the 2020 Summer Games in Tokyo.
 This performance carried extra meaning for Jewett because it came nearly on the anniversary of his brother Robert's death, who died in an automobile accident eight years prior.
 Jewett was also a college student at the time, and after the race, he had to complete a 10-page essay by midnight, as his academic program did not allow an extension.

 In the 800 m at the 2020 Summer Games, Jewett ran 1:47.07 in a preliminary round to advance to the semi-finals.
 There, he collided with 2012 silver medalist Nijel Amos, with the two runners becoming tangled in the final stretch of the race.
 Jewett helped Amos to his feet, and they crossed the finish line together.
 Referees granted Amos a place in the final but did not allow Jewett to advance.

 Competing at the 2023 USA Outdoor Track and Field Championships, Jewett reached the final of the 800 m, where he finished fourth.
 He secured the standard time for the 2024 Paris Olympics in finishing runner-up in the 800 metres at the LA Grand Prix in May 2024.

 In February 2025, he was runner-up to Will Sumner over 600 metres at the Millrose Games in New York City.
 He reached the semi-finals of the 800 metres at the 2025 USA Outdoor Track and Field Championships but missed a place in the final after being out-leaned on the line by Cooper Lutkenhaus.
+Jewett placed third behind Lutkenhaus and Jenoah McKiver over 600 metres at the Millrose Games in February 2026.
+On 1 March 2026, he was a finalist in the 800 metres at the 2026 USA Indoor Track and Field Championships, placing fourth overall.